 Do you have some time when you will be stuck at the airport or a doctor’s waiting room?
 I have an answer for you.
 I just picked up Anna C. Bowling’s Never Too Late and read it Saturday night.
 It’s a sweet historical romance following Amelia Sinclair, a 19th century banker’s wife who lived the … More Looking for a quick, easy, and satisfying read?

-What if, instead of a Jew, an atheist was arrested and thrown into a concentration camp?
-That’s exactly what happened in the book that I am currently obsessed with, Scheisshaus Luck, Surviving the Unspeakable in Auschwitz and Dora by Pierre Berg with Brian Brock.
-When I looked at the cover, I thought it was going … More What if an atheist wrote about the Holocaust?
+What if, instead of a Jew, a gentile atheist was arrested and thrown into a concentration camp?
+That’s exactly what happened in the book Scheisshaus Luck, Surviving the Unspeakable in Auschwitz and Dora by Pierre Berg with Brian Brock.
+This is Pierre’s actual story of enduring the Holocaust.
+When I looked at the cover, I … More What if an atheist wrote about the Holocaust?

 I’m not a fan of the Horror genre but I have to respect a man who has sold so many books which were made into blockbuster movies.
 For those of us writers who are struggling with penning a novel, his book, On Writing: A Memoir of the Craft is sweet freedom.
 When he writes gems … More Stephen King set me free